It always seem like there are too many writing ideas or not enough.

 8. Freewriting.
 It’s the all-purpose writing activity.
 Use it for daily writing practice, brainstorming, problem solving, clearing your head, and getting ideas to flow.
 Set a timer for 10-15 minutes.
 Take out your notebook (or some sheets of paper) and write whatever comes to mind (no matter how wild or crazy) for the allotted time period.
 Don’t stop, don’t think.
 When you’re done, see if there’s something in there that could prompt a story.

 9. Writing prompts.
-There are oodles of writing prompts right here at Writing Forward, and if can’t find what you’re looking for here, just do a Google search for “story prompts” or “fiction writing prompts.”
+There are oodles of writing prompts right here at Writing Forward, and if you can’t find what you’re looking for here, just search the web (or a bookstore) for “story prompts” or “fiction writing prompts.”
 You’ll be confronted with more story starters than you’ll know what to do with.

 10. Turn to your notebook.
 If you’ve been diligent about jotting down your best writing ideas, then your notebook should prove to be a valuable resource when you’re feeling uninspired.
 If you haven’t filled your notebook with ideas for writing a story, then crack it open and use the tips above to start your own idea journal.